abtion/guidelines/behaviour_and_protocol/values.md

 Collective ownership gives control of the entire project to all team members.
 "Your part" is the product.
 Either it's a good product, or it is not.

 ## Collective vision
-- Open communication: No privileged information.
+- Open communication.
+No privileged information.
 - Cut the middle person.
 We put the team directly in front of the stakeholder.
 - Break knowledge silos.
 No one is "the expert" in an area.